Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Introduction

-\emph{Fairness-enforcing stage.} Existing methods in fair classification operate in one of three possible stages. \emph{Pre-processing} approaches attempt to repair biases in the data \emph{before} the data is used to train a classifier~\cite{kamiran, feldman, calmon, zhang2017, Salimi}.
+\looseness-1 \emph{Fairness notions and mechanisms.} Fairness is subjective and specifying what is fair is non-trivial: definitions of fairness are often driven by application-specific and even legal considerations.
+Existing literature has proposed a large number of notions to capture different fairness objectives~\cite{fairdef, narayanan}, and new ones continue to emerge.
+A principled comparison of these notions is non-trivial, due to the high diversity in their mechanisms.
+Some fairness notions measure discrimination through \emph{causal} association among attributes of interest (e.g., race and prediction), while others study non-causal associations.
+Further, some notions capture if \emph{individuals} are treated fairly, while others quantify fair treatment of a \emph{group} (e.g., people of certain race or gender).
+The demand for domain knowledge also varies: some rely on \emph{observational} data, while others require \emph{interventions} or \emph{counterfactuals}.
+To add further complexity, multiple recent studies~\cite{csp, kleinberg, majumder2021} prove that most fairness notions tend to be incompatible with each other and cannot be enforced simultaneously. \emph{Fairness-enforcing stage.} Existing methods in fair classification operate in one of the three possible stages. \emph{Pre-processing} approaches attempt to repair biases in the data \emph{before} the data is used to train a classifier~\cite{kamiran, feldman, calmon, zhang2017, zhang2017kdd, Salimi}.
 Data management research in fair classification has typically focused on the pre-processing stage.
 In contrast, the machine learning community largely explored \emph{in-processing} approaches, which alter the learning procedure used by the classifier~\cite{zafar, zafarDM, zhang, kearns, celis, thomas2019}, and \emph{post-processing} approaches, which alter the classifier predictions to ensure fairness ~\cite{kamiran2012, hardt, pleiss}.
+Similar to fairness notions, the wide variety of mechanisms applied by fair approaches present a significant challenge in understanding them.
+Further, there is a clear lack of literature that empirically evaluate these approaches, making it difficult to compare the tradeoffs that approaches may make while enforcing fairness.